StardustDL/raft-impl/README.md

 ### Batch Tests

-> The results from the command `python ./batch_test.py all -c 100 -w 1`.
+> The result from the command `python ./batch_test.py all -c 100 -w 1`.

 ```
 Persist2: 77.0% (77/100)